Student Advocacy Resource Center

-- Your professor makes frequent sexual jokes, stares at you, touches you, or insinuates that you will get a better grade or other reward if you develop a special relationship.
+- Your professor makes frequent sexual jokes, stares at you, touches you, or insinuates that you will get a better gradeor other reward if you engage in a close relationship.

 - An acquaintance has been spreading rumors around campus about your sexuality.

-- A neighbor in your dorm keeps putting sexually graphic materials on the door to your room.
+- A neighbor in your residence hall puts sexually graphic materials on the door to your room.